American Legion Emblem

 • Service Officer

-If you require assistance in filing a VA claim or requesting any military paperwork, our Service Officer, Richard Beck can help.
-Please contact the Post at (239) 369-3178 if you are in need of these services.
+If you require assistance in filing a VA claim or requesting any military paperwork, our Service Officer, Larry D’Angelo can help.

 • Homeless Veterans

-FLag Retirement
+Flag Retirement

 The U.S. Flag code states that, “the flag, when it is in such condition that it is no longer a fitting emblem for display, should be destroyed in a dignified way, preferably by burning.”
 Thus, when a flag is torn and tattered beyond repair, it’s time for it to be retired.